MikeCoetzee98/goldsmockup/README.md

 Mockup Application Golds Gym.

-Flutter project, Currently in Android development tested on pixel 2 XL Emulator
+Flutter project, Currently in Android development.

 TO DO:

 - Authentication and Tokens

-- Add Map to Contact page with location marker.

 - Product Filtering by category

-- Search bar Functionality
+- Search bar Functionality.

-- Cart and Orders Screens
+- Finish Cart and Orders Screens (U/I only).

-- Polish up U/I on Product Detail Screen
+- Polish up U/I.